-I’m going to show you step by step how to make a craft table that doubles as a kitchen island out of an old cabinet.
+I’m going to show you step by step how to make a craft station that doubles as a kitchen island out of an old cabinet.

 Once upon a time I got this huge base cabinet.
-Recently, I was cleaning out the garage and decided it was time for me to do something with this.
 Not only was it taking up a LOT of room, it was resting on three of my furniture dollies.

 See that humongous top?
 I used it on my diy portable fold-up pallet bar!

 I grabbed my saws and started cutting it apart.

 Build a bookshelf to add to the end of the cabinet – craft station

 To make the craft station a little more substantial, I built a shelf to attach to one end of the cabinet.
 I used 3/4” birch plywood left over from making a top for Jamie’s coffee table.
 (I loved when SewWoodsy beefed up their island this way)

 The bookshelf was put together with Kreg K4 pocket holes, then attached it to the cabinet using pocket hole screws.